 Ruin is a strong word.
 Gels do have the potential to cause some damage but this mostly comes down to misuse.
 Despite some sources claiming that covering nails prevents them from ‘breathing’, nails don’t actually need to breathe as they get their oxygen and nutrients from the blood supply.

 The main issues with gels usually occur through poor application.
 Either the gels are not cured for long enough under UV and the uncured chemicals in the polish cause a reaction.
 Or the gels are cured for too long which can cause damage to the nail bed.
 Both issues are easily resolved by visiting a reputable salon where the staff are properly trained and use respected professional brands like CND Shellac, Orly and OPI.

 Poor removal is another cause of damage with gels.
 Once the gel colour starts lifting it can be very tempting to just pick or peel away the rest, which can take a good few layers of your nail with it.

 If you have a grown out gel manicure and no way of getting to a salon, read our guide to removing gel nails safely at home without causing damage. (opens in new tab)

 Proper home or professional salon removal is certainly less aggressive than picking, but still can lead to issues.
 Both processes usually involve soaking the nail in acetone, a harsh chemical that can cause dehydration to the nail plate and cuticle.

-This doesn’t mean you should avoid gels altogether, but it’s a good idea to alternate gel manis with regular polish or nail repair treatments.
+This doesn’t mean you should avoid gels altogether, but it’s a good idea to alternate gel manis with regular polish or n (opens in new tab)ail repair treatments (opens in new tab).
 If you are prone to fragile, dry or splitting nails, save gels for special occasions only.

 Do acrylic nails ruin your nails?